mlpack/ensmallen/doc/function_types.md

 ## Multi-objective functions

-A multi-objective function is a set of functions or objectives that are simultaneously optimized to reach an optima.
+A multi-objective function is a set of functions or objectives that are simultaneously optimized to reach an optimum.

 In order to optimize a multi-objective function with ensmallen, a class implementing the API below is required.